-The seventh series of Inspector George Gently has started production on location in Northumberland.
+The sixth series of Inspector George Gently has started production on location in Northumberland.

 Executive producer Claire Ingham commented: “We’re delighted to be filming Inspector George Gently again in Durham and the North East – and it’s fantastic to be able to recreate the world of 1969.
 There were such vivid and colourful changes in society at that time – and hopefully our series will continue to give a real portrait of the age.”